kubernetes/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 When you create an object in Kubernetes, you must provide the object spec that describes its desired state, as well as some basic information about the object (such as a name).
 When you use the Kubernetes API to create the object (either directly or via `kubectl`), that API request must include that information as JSON in the request body. **Most often, you provide the information to `kubectl` in a .yaml file.** `kubectl` converts the information to JSON when making the API request.

-Here's an example `.yaml` file that shows the required fields and object spec for a Kubernetes Deployment:
+Here's an example `.yaml` file that shows the required fields and objects spec for a Kubernetes Deployment:

 {{< codenew file="application/deployment.yaml" >}}